Key Concepts of Cryptocurrency

 As you can see, things are about to get a bit technical.
 Don't worry, we'll explain it in simple terms before diving deeper.

-Blockchain is a digital infrastructure used to record and secure transactions.
-It consists of a series of data blocks linked together in a chain, forming a public ledger that ensures the integrity and immutability of transaction records.
+A blockchain is a shared ledger used to record transactions in a way that can be independently verified by network participants.
+It consists of data blocks linked together, forming a ledger where changing past records is difficult because later blocks depend on earlier data.
 To understand blockchain, it helps to compare it to traditional banking.
 Banks keep private ledgers with our account balances and transactions.
 If we want to send money, we ask the bank to debit one account and credit another.
 We trust banks as the record-keeper and authority.

-New transaction data is grouped into blocks and added to the chain at set time intervals (i.e., every 10 minutes.)
+New transactions are grouped into blocks and added to the chain at regular intervals that vary by network (for example, Bitcoin averages about 10 minutes per block).
 Each block contains key details - the transactions, a unique code called a "hash," timestamps, and more.
 The hashes link the blocks together in a specific order, forming an ongoing chain.

 Instead of a central server, a peer-to-peer network of participants maintains the blockchain.
 Thousands of nodes store identical copies of the ledger and work together to update new transactions.